-Frontline Plus for dogs is topical medication that works against tick and flea infestations.
-Its active ingredients, S-methoprene and fipronil, act to not only kill all existing ticks and fleas but also work on flea eggs and larvae to make sure that they do not mature into adults.
+Frontline Plus for dogs is a topical medication that works against tick and flea infestations.
+Its active ingredients, S-methoprene, and fipronil act to not only kill all existing ticks and fleas but also work on flea eggs and larvae to make sure that they do not mature into adults.
 This medication is known to have 100% efficacy within the first 48 hours of application.
 Apart from this, Frontline Plus is also preferred by many due to its long-lasting effect.
 Once applied, this medication can be effective for a whole month, even if you bathe your dog or take it for a swim.
 This is because fipronil accumulates in the animal’s sebaceous glands, from where it is consistently released onto the skin and coat.

-Frontline Plus for Dogs: Side Effects to Look For
+Frontline Plus for Dogs Side Effects to Look For:

-If side-effects occur following the use of Frontline Plus for dogs, they would generally be related to effects on the skin.
+If side effects occur following the use of Frontline Plus for dogs, they would generally be related to effects on the skin.
 There are also side effects that have at times been seen to be neurological or mental in nature.

 Skin-Related Side Effects